USNavalResearchLaboratory/task-scheduling/README.md

 learning.
 Scheduling environments are provided in `mdp.environments`, following the [OpenAI Gym](https://gym.openai.com/) API.
 The primary `Env` class is `Index`; this environment uses single task assignments as actions and converts the scheduling problem (tasks and channel availabilities) into observed states, including the status of each task.
-The `mdp.supervised` subpackage provides scheduler objects that use policy networks (implemented with [PyTorch](https://pytorch.org/)) to learn from these environments.
+The `mdp.supervised` submodule provides scheduler objects that use policy networks (implemented with [PyTorch](https://pytorch.org/)) to learn from these environments.
 The `mdp.reinforcement` submodule provides schedulers that implement and use agents from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/); also included are special policies for Actor-Critic and DQN that enforce valid actions throughout the MDP episode.

 ### Evaluation